kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

     |  2181 | nl | 2018-03-31 14:44:38.812241 | 2018-03-31 14:41:03.652391 | 215.15999889374 |
     |  2181 | zh | 2018-03-31 14:44:27.232105 | 2018-03-31 14:41:04.632230 | 202.59982514381 |
     +-------+----+----------------------------+----------------------------+-----------------+

+The most important take away from this debugging by database approach is that I can produce debugging output synchronously and filter by any condition easily.
+Before, I relied on visual output in the browser.
+That technique is unusable when the browser doesn't give you any information except that the engine is working.

+Now I can see what the engine is doing.
+Before, when this little doughnut kept circling and circling, I had no idea if the program was caught in a loop or what.
+Now I can see if this is the case or if the engine is just busy collecting data.
+As data is very diverse, you may hit a sample which has lots of data so your engine is kept busy for a very long time.

 The whole investigation presented here is not just for fun or educational purposes.
 I have rearranged central parts of my code and refactored a major mechanism for simplification and empowerment which usually is not easy and prone to introduce lots of new bugs.
 This technique has saved me much time and effort.